BrightGamePanel/bgpanel/README.txt

 						UPDATE INSTRUCTIONS
 ===================================================================

+0. READ SPECIFIC INFORMATION RELATIVE TO A VERSION UPGRADE.
+IT IS WRITTEN IN THE "README UPDATE" FILE ( IF THIS FILE DOESN'T EXIST, IGNORE THIS STEP ).
+	|-> Filename syntax: README-version-UPDATE.txt

 1. Remove all files (including the configuration.php file) from your website, both client and admin sides.
+	*** IMPORTANT: ***
-	*** IMPORTANT: SINCE V0.1.1, YOU HAVE TO KEEP INTACT ".ssh" DIR AT THE ROOT OF THE BRIGHT GAME PANEL INSTALL IF YOU ARE UPDATING TO A NEWER VERSION.
+	- YOU HAVE TO KEEP INTACT ".ssh" DIRECTORY AT THE ROOT OF THE BRIGHT GAME PANEL INSTALL IF YOU ARE UPDATING TO A NEWER VERSION !

 2. Edit the SQL settings in the file 'configuration.php'.

 3. Upload the entire contents of the folder '/upload_me'.
+	*** IMPORTANT: ***
-	*** IMPORTANT: SINCE V0.1.1, DO NOT UPLOAD ".ssh" DIR OR IT WILL OVERWRITE YOUR PASSPHRASE.
+	- DO NOT UPLOAD ".ssh" DIRECTORY, OTHERWISE IT WILL OVERWRITE YOUR PASSPHRASE, MAKING BGP UNUSABLE !
+	- DO NOT FORGET TO UPLOAD ".version" DIRECTORY IN ORDER TO OVERWRITE ".version/version.xml" !

-4. CHMOD file '/.ssh/passphrase' to 0777 (USELESS IF YOU ARE UPDATING FROM V0.1.1).
+4. CHMOD file '/.ssh/passphrase' to 0777.

 5. Run the installation script at http://www.yourdomain.com/install/index.php
 	|-> During the installation select "Update to the Last Version".

 6. Once complete, delete the install folder from your web server.

-7. CHMOD file '/.ssh/passphrase' to 0644 (USELESS IF YOU ARE UPDATING FROM V0.1.1).
+7. CHMOD file '/.ssh/passphrase' to 0644.

 Enjoy your updated version of BrightGamePanel !